 Article (click here to read) – School Meals: A Nutritious Choice for Your Students!
 Food Service follows what is called a Traditional menu with Offer vs. Serve.
 This means that students are offered daily: 1 serving: Meat or meat alternate 1 serving: Fruit 1 serving: Vegetable 1 serving: Bread or bread alternate 1 serving: Milk A student needs to take at least 3 out of the 5 items listed, and one of the items must be a fruit or vegetable to qualify for a meal price.
 Extra items such as ice cream, bagged snacks, bottled water and beverages other than milk are not included in the price of the meal.
 The cafeteria uses cycle menus.
 The breakfast menu is for one week, and the lunch menu is a four-week cycle.
 In addition to the posted menu alternative meals are also available.
 Click on the Menu button to see the new menus.

 The Brandywine Heights Area School District uses a computerized Point of Sale payment system for all school meals and items purchased in the district’s cafeterias.
 NUTRIKIDS is an automated cafeteria check out system.
 The process for students purchasing their breakfast and lunch will be the same.
 A student will go through the lunch line, choose their food items, and when they proceed to the register, they will either enter their pin number (Student ID #) or swipe their ID card.
 No need for handling cash in the serving line.
 Every student will have their own personal meal account based on their current student ID number.
 Students can access their accounts on the PIN pads located at every register.
 Staff will help students become familiar with the process the first few weeks of school.
 If your child should forget their PIN number or misplace their ID, a food service staff member can access it through the register.
 Free/Reduced lunch information is securely contained within the system and the meal will be processed just as it is for all other students.
-When a student’s meal account gets low, the cashier will send a reminder envelope home with your child.
 Money in the child’s meal account at the end of the school year will be carried over to the next school year.